culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 Colour is used in the diagrams to give a sense of the role and/or source of information in EMPlaces descriptions:

--   Yellow indicates "core data" which is derived from a reference gazetteer.
-The "Reference gazeteer entry", which is indicated by property "em:coreDataRef" whose subject is the Place concerned.
-The general intent is that core data will be present for all place descriptions.
+-   Yellow usually indicates "core data" which is derived from a reference gazetteer, or other authority, without editorial intervention.
+The general intent is that core data may be present for all place descriptions.

     A key property of this core data is that it may be automatically updated if the reference gazeteer entry is updated; as such it should not normally be edited ("messed with") in EMPlaces cataloguing workflows.
 (In the case of a historical place that does not exist in the reference gazetteer, this core data will need to be created manually.)

-    @@TODO: if data displayed as core requires intervention to construct, how will this be recoirded so that upodates to the reference gazetteer can be applied automatically.

 -   Orange indicates EMPlaces additional data about a place that (generally) if not provided by a conventional gazetteer.
 This data represents editorial contributions of EMPlaces to the information about a place.
 The intent is that EMPlaces additional data will be provided where available, and is not necessarily poresent for every Place instance.

-    @@TODO: indicate a simple generic mechanism that distinguishes core data instances from added data, so that they can be reliably superseded when gazetteer-provided informaton is refreshed.
-Possibilities ofr this include: flag associated with value; type associated with core value; subtypes for core values; separate properties for core values; subproperties for core values; etc.

 -   Green is used for spatial location information.